 Selected key financial figures in € millions or as a percentage of sales for the first six months (1 June to 30 November):

 Where sums and percentages have been rounded, differences may arise as a result of commercial rounding.

-The financial statement on the first nine months of fiscal year 2020/2021 can now be downloaded from the website of HELLA GmbH & Co.
+The financial report on the first half of fiscal year 2021/2022 can now be downloaded from the website of HELLA GmbH & Co.
 KGaA.